tmont/puppet-upstart/README.markdown

 include upstart
 ```

-Creating a job and enabline the service
+Creating a job and enable the service
 ---------------------------------------
 ```puppet
 upstart::job { 'test_service':